Micah-Ribbens/Robowars/README.md

 Finished Development: 10/04/2021
-First Year of Programming

-Important Note: Makes sure you run this using Python3.9 because for whatever reason it crashes in 3.12 if you are trying to run older versions of the game
+Important Note: Makes sure you run this using Python3.9 because it crashes in 3.12 if you are trying to run older versions of the game

 # Summary
 This was my third iteration on an endless platformer.
 My first two I abandoned after only working on them for around 6 hours.
 This was my first "large-scale" project.
 Part of this code made its way into my game engine that I build from scratch.
 My senior year of high school I would make another version of this code that worked a lot better.
 It had original pixel art!
-I started working on this project with my cousin, Solomon.
-He, however, quit pretty early in the project and had minimal contributions (less then 1% of code base).
+I started working on this project with my cousin.
+He, however, quit pretty early in the project and had minimal contributions (less than 1% of code base).

-# Bug Fixes 11/27/2023
-- Fixed some deceleration and collision code (minor, but important changes)
-- Reinstated the endless platformer code (uncommented code and deleted quick test code)

 # Monumental Commits
 ### Generation of enemies and platforms: 02/01/2021